Seyipaul089/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists all local variables
+ script that creates a new local variable